|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Second Sino-Japanese War

 On February 1, 1938 assigned to the 3rd Air Flotilla.
-On March 13 arrives Mako and on July 1 attached to the 3rd Fleet.
-On July 24, Kamikawa Maru and Notoro provide air cover for the landing of SNLF troops at Tsiangtsin.
+On March 13, 1938 arrives Mako.
+On July 1, 1938 attached to the 3rd Fleet.
+On July 24, 1938 Kamikawa Maru and Notoro provide air cover for the Special Navy Landing Force (SNLF) landing at Tsiangtsin.

-On September 1, Captain Yokokawa Ichihei assumes command.
-On October 1, operates off Shanghai and Whangapoa, patrolling the coastline.
-On December 15 attached to the 5th Fleet's 16th Seaplane Tender Division with the 14th Naval Air Group and operates off Hainan supporting operations around Canton.
+On September 1, 1938 assigned to Captain Ichihei Yokokawa.
+On October 1, 1938 patrols off the coast of Shanghai and Whangapoa.
+On December 15, 1938 attached to the 5th Fleet's 16th Seaplane Tender Division with the 14th Naval Air Group and operates off Hainan Island to support operations around Canton.

-On April 1, 1940, attached to the 2nd China Expeditionary Fleet and July 1 to Captain Yamada Michiyuki and operates in the Canton area.
-On November 9 to Mako and six days later to Captain Imamura Osamu.
-On December 1-20 drydocked at Mitsubishi’s Yard.
+On April 1, 1940, attached to the 2nd China Expeditionary Fleet and July 1 to Captain Michiyuki Yamada and continues to operate around Canton.
+On November 9, 1940 arrives Mako and six days later assigned to Captain Osamu Imamura.
+Between December 1, 1940 until December 20, 1940 dry docked at the Mitsubishi Yard.

 On January 27-29, 1941 becomes temporary flagship of the 14th Naval Air Group.
 On February 26 arrives at Nakagusuku Bay off Okinawa and March 25 to Sasebo.
-On April 17, at Mako and May 4-15 drydocked at Sasebo Navy Yard at Sasebo.
+On April 17, at Mako and May 4-15 dry docked at Sasebo Navy Yard at Sasebo.
 On September 20 assigned to Captain Shinoda Tarohachi.
 Loaded with fourteen E13A Jake and F1M2 Pete seaplanes.
-November 22 departs Sasebo, five days later arrives at Samah.
+On November 22, 1943 departs Sasebo and five days later arrives at Samah on Hainan Island.

-On December 7, operates off Malaya with Sagara Maru, their seaplanes patrolling without results.
-A E13A Jake ZI-26 piloted by Ensign Ogata Eiichi attacks from the rear a RAF 205 Squadron PBY Catalina W8417 tail FY-W piloted by William E. Webb, damaging it then shadows the aircraft for 25 minutes unit 1st Sentai Ki-27 Nates arrive and shoot it down.
+On December 7, 1941 operates off Malaya with Sagara Maru patrols the area with their seaplanes.
+E13A Jake ZI-26 piloted Ensign Ogata Eiichi patrols over the Gulf of Siam (Gulf of Thailand), 20 miles west-northwest of Panjang Island.
+At 8:20am makes a rear attack against a Royal Air Force (RAF) No. 205 Squadron PBY Catalina W8417 tail FY-W piloted by William E. Webb causing damage then shadows the flyingboat for 25 minutes until at 8:45am a Japanese Army Air Force (JAAF) Ki-27 Nate from the 1st Sentai arrives and shoots down the Catalina.

-On December 11, arrives at Camranh Bay.
-Two days later, participates in "Operation B" covering the invasion of British Borneo.
-On December 17, off Miri her F1M2 Pete piloted by intercepts Do-24 X-34 of GVT-7, damaging it and causing it to make a force landing.
+On December 11, 1941 arrives Camranh Bay in French Indochina (Vietnam).
+On December 13, 1941 participates in "Operation B" covering the invasion of British Borneo.
+On December 17, 1941 off Miri her F1M2 Pete piloted by intercepts Dutch Do-24 X-34 of GVT-7, damaging it and causing it to make a force landing.
 Later, another F1M2 Pete intercepts Dutch B-10 bombers of 2-VIG-I, but the bombers escape.

-On January 20, off Singora/Patani, Thailand with Sagara Maru provides cover for transports with the Japanese Army's 18th Division.
-On February 1 assigned to the 3rd Fleet and on February 13 operates off Bangka Island in the Java Sea with Sagara Maru, covering the invasion of Palembang and the next day her seaplanes provide air cover over western Java.
+On January 20, 1942 off Singora and Patani in Thailand with Sagara Maru provides cover for transports with the Japanese Army 18th Division.
+On February 1, 1942 assigned to the 3rd Fleet and on February 13 operates off Bangka Island in the Java Sea with Sagara Maru, covering the invasion of Palembang and the next day her seaplanes provide air cover over western Java.

-On February 16, F1M2 Petes with 1st Sentai Ki-27 Nates intercept Dutch B-10 bombers of 3-VIG-III, one bomber is claimed and one F1M2 Pete shot down, crew rescued by Hatsuyuki.
+On February 16, 1942 her F1M2 Petes with 1st Sentai Ki-27 Nates intercept Dutch B-10 bombers of 3-VIG-III, one bomber is claimed and one F1M2 Pete shot down, crew rescued by Hatsuyuki.

-On March 1, her seaplanes cover the Japanese landings at Bantam Bay, Merak and Ereten Wetan, Java.
-In the afternoon, five RAF 605 Squadron Hurricanes engage single F1M2 Pete, it survives and claims three Hurricanes shot down.
+On March 1, 1942 her seaplanes cover the Japanese landings at Bantam Bay, Merak and Ereten Wetan on Java.
+In the afternoon, five Royal Air Force (RAF) No. 605 Squadron Hurricanes engage single F1M2 Pete that survives the combat and claims to have shot down three Hurricanes.
 Later, a Hurricane finds two F1M2s at anchor in Bantam Bay and strafes them, setting one on fire and damaging the other.
+On March 10, 1942 assigned to the 4th Fleet at Rabaul and departs for Kure the next day, arriving March 16, 1942 then to Sasebo eight days later.
+Between March 27, 1942 until April 4, 1942 drydocked.

-Assigned to the screening force of the Port Moresby / Tulagi Occupation Force "Operation MO", departing on April 28.
-Aboard is the Kiyokawa Maru air unit.
-On April 30, arrives at Queen Carola Harbor.
-On May 2 covers landings on Santa Isabel and arrives at Rekata Bay to cover the landings at Tulagi and Guadalcanal.
+On April 18, 1942 departs Sasebo bound for Truk arriving April 24, 1942.
+Assigned to the screening force of the Port Moresby / Tulagi Occupation Force "Operation MO" with the air unit from Kiyokawa Maru embarked.
+On April 28, 1942 departs Truk and two days later on April 30, 1942 arrives at Queen Carola Harbor on Buka Island.
+On May 2, 1942 covers the landing at Rekata Bay on Santa Isabel used to provide air cover for the Japanese landings at Tulagi and Guadalcanal.

 Battle of the Coral Sea